 In particular, there might be ``negative mass structures'' by which we mean structures in the torsion vector field incorporating superluminal regions.
-Accounting for these effects should reduce the total mass density, providing a higher $-p/\Gm_0$ ratio that can be consistent with the experimental value of $-0.8$.
+Accounting for these effects should reduce the total mass density, providing a higher $p/\Gm_0$ ratio that may be consistent with the experimental value of $-0.8$.

 It is to be emphasized that both our full equations \eq{3.7c} and their weak field approximations \eq{3.8e}, \eq{3.8f} and \eq{4.b} have no intrinsic length scale.
 There is a length scale associated with the overall density of the torsion vector field (connected with the mass density of the apparent dark matter and dark energy in our theory), but this is of the order of the radius of the universe.
 It seems likely that the torsion vector field could be quite turbulent with structures on many length scales, down to some lower cutoff length scale where the current theory breaks down.
 This cutoff could be the Planck length scale.